GregNicholas/movies-with-embedded/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 In another window, run the embedded app.
-In the index.js file of the embedded app, change the origin url to where the top-movies app is running.
+In the index.js file of the embedded app, change the origin url to where the movies app is running.
-In the top-movies app, App.js, in the postMessage function, change the url to where the embedded app is running
+In the movies app, App.js, in the postMessage function, change the url to where the embedded app is running

 # Getting Started with Create React App